 If your fever or shortness of breath start after 24 hours or last longer than 48 hours, or you have other symptoms such as cough, sore throat, or runny nose, you need to isolate.
 If you have these symptoms:

 If you have an at-home COVID-19 rapid test, use it.
 Go to alberta.ca/rapidtesting to find out what to do next depending on your rapid test result.

 If you only have redness, swelling, or soreness where you had the needle, you don’t need to isolate.

 If you have a fever, wear fewer layers of clothes and drink more fluids.
 There is medicine to help with a fever or pain.
 Check with your doctor or pharmacist if you aren’t sure what medicine or dose to take.
 Follow the directions on the package.
 Children under the age of 18 years should not take aspirin because it can cause serious health problems.

 Some people with health problems, such as a weak immune system, must call their doctor if they get a fever.
 If you were told to do this, call your doctor even if you think the fever is from the vaccine.

-Yes, it’s still important to practice recommended public health measures to prevent the spread of COVID-19, even if you’ve had a COVID-19 vaccine.
+It’s still important to follow the recommended public health measures to prevent the spread of COVID-19, even if you’ve had a COVID-19 vaccine.
 Visit ahs.ca/covid for the most up-to-date recommendations.